watir/watirbook/installation/mac.md

 To check if Ruby is installed on your Mac, open Terminal application (located in `/Applications/Utilities`) any type `ruby -v`.

+On 10.7 you should get this:

+    $ ruby -v
+    ruby 1.8.7 (2010-01-10 patchlevel 249) [universal-darwin11.0]

 On 10.6 you should get this:

     $ ruby -v
     ruby 1.8.7 (2009-06-12 patchlevel 174) [universal-darwin10.0]

-Ruby 1.8.7 patchlevel 174 (released June 12, 2009).
-That is actually not so bad.

 On 10.5 you should get this:

     $ ruby -v
     ruby 1.8.6 (2009-06-08 patchlevel 369) [universal-darwin9.0]

-Ruby 1.8.6 is pretty old, as the date says (2009).
-Does not matter at the moment, you can install newer version of Ruby later.

-### RubyGems on 10.6 ###
+### RubyGems on 10.7 and 10.6 ###

 With RubyGems, the same story as with Ruby.
 It is already installed, but an old version.
-Let's see which version is here with `gem -v`:
+Let's see which version is here with `gem -v`.

+On 10.7 you should get this:

     $ gem -v
+    1.3.6

+On 10.6 you should get this:

+    $ gem -v
     1.3.5

-1.3.5 is pretty old.
+Both versions are pretty old.
 Watir needs never version.
 Fortunately, it is easy to upgrade RubyGems with `sudo gem update --system`:

     $ sudo gem update --system
     (...)
-    RubyGems 1.8.10 installed
+    RubyGems 1.8.12 installed
     (...)